aschey/go-prompt/README.md

 A library for building powerful interactive prompts inspired by [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit), making it easier to build cross-platform command line tools using Go.

+This is a fork from the original [here](https://github.com/c-bata/go-prompt) with several breaking changes

+Fixes and changes in this fork:
+- Fix slice out of range error when using `buffer.InsertText()` with the `overwrite` option set to true (from [this PR](https://github.com/c-bata/go-prompt/pull/241))
+- Fix errors where the selected index can be greater than the number of suggestions
+- Support setting max widths for text and description so long text doesn't take up the entire screem
+- Allow setting multiple separator words (breaking change)
+- Try to avoid panicking in PosixParser if there's no /dev/tty (from [this PR](https://github.com/c-bata/go-prompt/pull/185))
+- Add placeholder field to show a usage example for suggestions
+- Add completion field to show different text for suggestion and selection
+- Add metadata field to attach arbitrary metadata to a suggestion
+- Pass selected suggestion to executor (breaking change)
+- Instead of calling `os.Exit` on SIGTERM, return control to the calling app to decide how to handle the result (breaking change)
+- When choosing a selection, overwrite the entire text intead of keeping text past the cursor
+- Run completer function asynchronously.
+This allows for making expensive actions like calling an API in the completer without blocking the user from typing
+- Fix some issues with long completion text on Windows due to Windows not handling text overflow as well as Linux
+- Fix scrollbar height calculations so that the scrollbar never shows that it's at the very top or the very bottom unless there are no more items to scroll to
+- Remove deprecated `Input` function (breaking change)

 ```go
 package main